-- 1. Vent pipe penetration: - a.
+- 1. Air pipe penetration: - a.
+Cut a hole for the air pipe.
+Size the air pipe hole as close as desired to the air pipe outside diameter. - 2.
+Vent pipe penetration: - a.
 Cut a hole for the vent pipe.
-For either combustible or noncombustible construction, size the vent pipe hole at least 0.4" larger than the vent pipe diameter: - 23⁄4" hole for 2" - 4" hole for 3" - 5" hole for 4" - b.
-Insert a galvanized metal thimble in the vent pipe hole. - 2.
-Follow all local codes for isolation of vent pipe when passing through floors, ceilings and roofs. - 3.
+For either combustible or noncombustible construction, size the vent pipe hole at least 0.4" larger than the vent pipe diameter: - 2/4" hole for 2" PVC - 4" hole for 3" PVC - 5" hole for 4" PVC - b.
+Insert a galvanized metal thimble in the vent pipe hole. - 3.
+Space the air and vent holes to provide the minimum spacings shown in Figure 89, page 73. - 4.
+Follow all local codes for isolation of vent pipe when passing through floors, ceilings and roofs. - 5.
 Provide flashing and sealing boots sized for the vent pipe and air pipe.